Authing/docs/docs/en/guides/wechat-ecosystem/wechat-miniprogram-applaunch.md

 Please go to the [WeChat public platform](https://mp.weixin.qq.com/wxopen/waregister?action=step1&token=&lang=zh_CN) guide creates a WeChat applet, you need to record the **App ID** and **App Secret** of the app, will be used later.

 At the same time, you need to contact us to get the source code of your login.
-For details, please consult: 176-0250-2507.
+For details, please consult [Authing Contact](csm@authing.cn).

 ## Step 3: Configure "App Pull up a Small Program Login" app in the {{$localeConfig.brandName}} console (optional)